Tom Odell discography

-English singer-songwriter Tom Odell has released seven studio albums, one remix album, five extended plays, thirty-five singles (including one as a featured artist) and forty-two music videos.
+English singer-songwriter Tom Odell has released seven studio albums, one remix album, five extended plays, thirty-six singles (including one as a featured artist) and forty-two music videos.

 In 2012, Odell signed with Columbia Records and released his debut extended play Songs from Another Love, which included the single "Another Love."
 The song achieved international success, particularly in Europe, reaching the top ten in several countries, including Austria, Scotland, and the United Kingdom.
 In 2013, Odell released his debut studio album Long Way Down, which topped the charts in the Netherlands and the United Kingdom and reached the top ten in multiple other countries.
 The album was later certified Platinum by the British Phonographic Industry (BPI).

 Odell's second studio album, Wrong Crowd, was released in June 2016.
 It peaked at number two on the UK Albums Chart and reached the top ten in Ireland, the Netherlands, and Switzerland.
 The album was certified Gold by the BPI and produced six singles, including "Wrong Crowd," and the top-forty hit "Magnetised."
 In 2018, Odell released "If You Wanna Love Somebody" as the lead single from his third studio album, Jubilee Road, which was issued on 26 October 2018.
 His fourth album, Monsters, was released on 9 July 2021. and was preceded by the single "Numb."
 Both Jubilee Road and Monsters reached the top ten on the UK Albums Chart, peaking at numbers five and four, respectively.
 Monsters was Odell’s final release with Columbia Records before their separation in 2021.
 Odell's fifth studio album, Best Day of My Life, was released on 28 October 2022 through UROK, marking his first release as an independent artist.
 It debuted at number seven on the UK, becoming his fifth consecutive top-ten record in the country.
 That same year, Odell's debut single "Another Love" experienced a resurgence in popularity, marking his return to the singles charts in several territories and surpassing its initial chart performance.